The Scots School History

 The Scots School History is rich and diverse, with the schools beginnings at Karralee Homestead.

 Karralee, the home of John Lee (1824 - 1909), was built in the late 1860s and the early 1870s and was one of the finest homes in Kelso.
 John Lee was a breeder of some of the finest cattle and thoroughbred horses in the State.
 His pure bred shorthorn cattle were some of the finest in the world.
 He was a superb horseman and the originator of the yearling sales in Sydney and his horse Bylong, won the first Metropolitan Stakes run in Randwick.
 Towards the end of his life John Lee was thrown from his horse when the stable boy jumped off the railing of the yard.

 Karralee passed out of the hands of the Lee family in the early 1930s when it was bought by William Arnott of Arnott's Biscuits, for his daughter.

 The Scots College, Bellevue Hill Sydney, leased the property in 1942 to evacuate its primary students after the Japanese submarines came into Sydney Harbour.
 The Scots College Branch School remained until the end of 1945 when it returned to Sydney.
 However, by this time there were a number of boys from regional and rural New South Wales who had enrolled at the school because of its location in the Central West.
-The parents of these boys successfully asked the Trustees of the Presbyterian Church of New South Wales to allow the school to continue and so The Scots School Bathurst was born when the Trustees finally purchased the property from William Arnott.
+The parents of these boys successfully asked the Trustees of the Presbyterian Church of New South Wales to allow the school to continue and so The Scots School Bathurst was born when the Trustees finally purchased the property from William Arnott in 1946.